kyragolightly/Geospatial-Fundamentals-in-QGIS/README.md

   a.
 For new users, the **standalone version** is recommended.

 2. If you’re using the standalone version:

 a.
 Go to the [download page](https://qgis.org/en/site/forusers/download.html) and either download the 32bit or 64bit version of QGIS.

 b.
 Select the Long Term Stable Release!

 3. If you’re using the OSGeo4W version:

 a.
 Go to the [download page](https://qgis.org/en/site/forusers/download.html) and either download the 32bit or 64bit version of OSGeor4W installer.

 b.
 Select *Desktop Express Install* and install the latest version of QGIS.
-    i.
-If you want the long term release, select *Advanced Install* and select *qgis-ltr-full* or *qgis-ltr*. ii.
-There’s also an option to install the development version.
+* If you want the long term release, select *Advanced Install* and select *qgis-ltr-full* or *qgis-ltr*.
+* There’s also an option to install the development version.

 **Mac:**